tthmok/599.90/project.md

 * How realistic is the timeline?
 * How clear are the results of your team meetings?

-***Presentation***
-You will develop and give a ten-minute presentation based on your progress, and engage in a constructive critique session with your classmates.
+## Part 3: Final Report

 ***Deliverable***
 Submit a PDF report on your slack submission page and @ me.
 Include a link/download for your video prototype.
+If you have new/additional sketches include them in appropriate places throughout the report to help clarify.

+As an appendix, you should include documentation of your overall process.
+For instance, include sketches of early ideas and/or images/pictures of earlier prototypes.
 Summaries of team meetings should be included in your appendix.
-If you have additional sketches include them in your appendix.

-## Part 3: Final Report

 **The Report - 50%.** This final report should be a standalone report that provides a clear description of the user experience that you have designed, as well as the considerations that went into designing this user experience (e.g. if you did observations, what did these observations tell you; what requirements did you develop; and/or based on early design iterations, how did this affect the final decisions that you made in the design).
-For the evaluation of your system (depending on how you chose to evaluate), describe the method that you chose to execute, what you asked users to do, and what you learned from that evaluation.
+For the **evaluation of your system** (depending on how you chose to evaluate), **describe the method** that you chose to execute and **what you learned** from that evaluation.
 You will also include a section that describes "Future Work."
-This should be partially aspirational (i.e. "If I Had a Million Dollars"), and it should also be grounded closer to the reality of your work (i.e. "Well, we did this, but what we learned was that we obviously should have tweaked it to do this").
+This should be *partially aspirational* (i.e. "If I Had a Million Dollars"), and partly grounded closer to the reality of your work (i.e. "Well, we did this, but what we learned was that we obviously should have tweaked it to do this").

 As an appendix, you should include documentation of your overall process.
 For instance, include sketches of early ideas and/or images/pictures of earlier prototypes.